alainseys/project_creativecommons.org/CONTRIBUTING.md

 You may use a browser-based development environment instead of installing Docker and Docker Compose locally.
 Just click the "Develop with Gitpod" button below to launch a pre-configured development environment.
 Once the environment opens in your browser, continue with the following sections (skipping sections handled automatically by Gitpod as noted).

+**WARNING**: remember to delete your Gitpod workspace when you are done with development each day.
+Otherwise, you may quickly exceed your open-source Gitpod credits.
+Be sure to push all desired changes in your Gitpod workspace to GitHub prior to deletion.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/creativecommons/project_creativecommons.org)

 ### Initialize Git submodules